 - British Airways: to Singapore and London for a wide range of onward connections into Europe; watch high fuel surcharges

-- LATAM: for direct flights from Melbourne to Santiago and from Sydney to Santiago via Auckland and onto South America
+- LATAM: for direct flights from Melbourne to Santiago and from Sydney to Santiago via Auckland and onto South America (leaving the oneworld alliance on 1 October 2020)

 Lesser-known oneworld partners are: